xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

-who would like to understand how programs work by writing a few simple, but useful programs of their own.[^ln-courselink] The topics covered included working with files and folders at the command line, text stream manipulation with Bash Unix Shell, regular expressions, along with Python basics like native data types, variables, functions, and control structures.
+who would like to understand how programs work by writing a few simple, but useful programs of their own.[^ln-courselink] The topics covered included working with files and folders at the command line, text stream manipulation with Bash Unix shell, regular expressions, along with Python basics like native data types, variables, functions, and control structures.
 At the end of the course our students worked on their own and in small groups to create a small web scraper, an "essay grader," a comma separated value file manipulator, and a